-3. Change over the reporting period
+2. Change over the reporting period

-The SCR has increased by \$2.1m from last year with the main driver being market risk and non-life underwriting risk.
-The increase in market risk is largely driven by the appreciation of the Euro against the US Dollar, resulting in an increase in the USD value of the surplus of Euro assets over liabilities.
+The SCR has decreased by \$7.3m (2018: \$2.1m increase) from last year with the main drivers being market risk and counter party default risk.
+The decrease in market risk is largely driven by the reduction in investments held by the club from \$77.7m last year to \$44.0m.